 Types of Dog Aggression

-Some aggression, especially if the dog is on the lead when they aggress at either humans or other dogs.
-Can be helped and checked by the use of a Jingler.
+Some aggressions, especially if the dog is attached to a lead when they aggress at either humans or other dogs.
+Can be helped and checked by the use of a (1) The Jingler.

 Try to imagine the Jingler as the opposite of a clicker.
 It tells the dog when it has done something wrong, rather than a clicker that says when it has done something right.

-I use this a lot with dogs that aggression the lead and this can transfer to off the lead if you use the Jingler coupled with the "OFF" command
+I use this a lot with dogs that have aggression whilst on the lead, Once taught this can transfer to off the lead using my unique techniques..

-It may surprise you to know that over-vaccination can cause aggression.
-As can neutering.
-The over-vaccination part link is at the bottom of this article.
+Over Vaccination: It may surprise you to know that over-vaccination can cause aggression, the over-vaccination part link is at the bottom of this article.
 Check out neutering under articles for that information

 Most dogs have more than one of the following types of behaviour.
 It would be prudent before embarking on any program of aggressive behaviour modification, to rule out any medical reasons for that behaviour, especially if there is a sudden change in the dog’s temperament.